 Because these toll plazas are so widespread, some people use the term “EZ pass” as a synonym for every ETC in the same way that Kleenex has become synonymous with all facial tissue.
 A primary advantage of the company’s reach is that drivers with EZPass accounts can easily pay tolls in any of the states that use the transponder technology.

-Still, other providers exist: ExpressToll in Colorado, SunPass in Florida and Good to Go! in Washington State, to name a few.
+Still, other providers exist such as ExpressToll in Colorado, SunPass in Florida and Good to Go! in Washington State, to name a few.

 This variety presents a problem for commercial truckers, government employees and road-trippers who frequently traverse several states and use toll roads owned by different companies with incompatible equipment.
 These drivers will need to make a choice: stop and pay toll charges with cash or a credit card, collect and use a variety of ETC passes, or avoid tollways altogether.